SpiNNakerManchester/SpiNNakerManchester.github.io/development/devenv.md

  1. Go to VCS -> Checkout from Version Control -> github
  1. In "Git Repository URL" enter the repository URL.
  1. Click Clone.

+### Dependencies
+You will also need to set up the dependencies between projects.

+This is done as follows:

+ 1. Go to File->settings->project: <name>
+ 1. Select Project Dependencies
+ 1. Select the module and then tick the [appropriate dependencies](#pythondependencies)

 ## Eclipse